Tag Archives: Sun

 17 Comments | tags: autumn, autumn leaves, autumnal equinox, Harry Nilsson, Sun, trees | posted in Life

 The two Solstices are the only universal holidays I celebrate.
-There many personal holidays, almost all anniversaries of whatever happened that day: births, weddings, deaths; the arcs of jobs and love affairs; graduations and engagements; all the milestones of life.
+There are many personal holidays, almost all anniversaries of whatever happened that day: births, weddings, deaths; the arcs of jobs and love affairs; graduations and engagements; all the milestones of life.
 (The trick is to avoid Marley’s chains and chests.)

 When it comes to the world, I see only two true holidays whose meaning every mind on Earth shares; two that everyone can anticipate and appreciate.
 These holidays are defined by the star that gives us life.
 They mark our orbit as precisely as the numbers of a clock mark the hours.

-In fact there are four such star-marked days; two major, two minor.
+In fact, there are four such star-marked days; two major, two minor.

 Continue reading

-12 Comments | tags: astronomy, four, moon, Ophiuchus, Sagittarius, Sagittarius A*, scorpion tail, Scorpius, solar system, Solstice, stars, Summer Solstice, Sun, three, twelve, zodiac | posted in Life
+13 Comments | tags: astronomy, four, moon, Ophiuchus, Sagittarius, Sagittarius A*, scorpion tail, Scorpius, solar system, Solstice, stars, Summer Solstice, Sun, three, twelve, zodiac | posted in Life

 Good news, everyone!
 The star dragon that’s been munching on our local star has finally gotten tired of chasing its food across the sky and will be moving on at last.